Skip to content

 Risks To Keep In Mind With Collaborative Custody

-The magic of bitcoin comes from the ability to take self custody of it, and while you still retain ownership when using collaborative custody, you do have to give up a certain level of privacy over your bitcoin so that your collaborative signer has proper access.
+• Privacy: The magic of bitcoin comes from the ability to take self custody, and while you still retain ownership when using collaborative custody, you do have to give up a certain level of privacy and autonomy over your bitcoin so that your collaborative signer has proper access.
+Your collaborative partner may need access to information such as your xpub or to participate in transaction signing—both of which can leak metadata about your holdings and activity.
+If maintaining total privacy is critical to you, this tradeoff may be unacceptable.

-The silver lining though is that you can determine how much access you choose to give to your collaborative signer.
+The silver lining is that you can determine how much access you choose to give to your collaborative signer:

 • Client holds 2-of-3 keys: This is the ideal setup, as you retain full custody and say over your bitcoin.
 You can manage funds without permission, however, it does come with a greater level of personal responsibility as you must keep track of two keys.
 You can give one to someone else you trust to secure it, or store it somewhere safe, and preferably geographically distributed so that a thief can’t take both from you at once.

-• Client holds 1-of-3 keys: The big downside with this collaborative custody arrangement is that you now have to ask for permission to manage funds.
-If you want to send them somewhere or CoinJoin or broadcast any other transactions, you need to get signatures from one of your other custody providers, which you can’t always guarantee at a moment’s notice.
-The positive to this arrangement, however, is that it removes some of the risk of managing two keys yourself, and prevents a total breakdown of your multisig arrangement in case one of the custodians fails and shuts down.
+• Client holds 1-of-3 keys: You hold one key, and distribute the others to multiple custody providers.
+The big downside with this collaborative custody arrangement is that you now have to ask for permission to manage funds.
+If you want to send the bitcoin somewhere, CoinJoin it, or broadcast any other types of transactions, you need to get signatures from one of your other custody providers.
+It’s not exactly “permissionless” money any longer, but the positive to this arrangement, is that it removes some of the risk of managing two keys yourself, and prevents a total breakdown of your multisig arrangement in case one of the custodians fails and shuts down.

-You should never give up control of all three keys to third parties.
+Critical warning: You should never give up control of all three (or however many) keys to third parties.
 At that point you are holding IOU bitcoin, which subjects your bitcoin to all the countless flawed, human security systems that just simply can’t compete with native bitcoin’s SHA256.

 The Big Picture: Decentralizing Custodianship

-Decentralized money works flawlessly; it’s the centralized holders of bitcoin that lose bitcoin all the time.
+Decentralized money works flawlessly; it’s the centralized holders of bitcoin that make mistakes.

 Collaborative custody decentralizes control so that no matter the orientation, whether it’s 1-of-3, 2-of-3, 3-of-5, or some other arrangement, no single keyholder besides yourself ever has control over funds.

-The big picture that bitcoin is revealing here is that we’re creating an enterprise-layer level of decentralized custodianship for Bitcoin holders all around the world where you don’t have to rely on any single company to keep your bitcoin safe.
+The big picture that bitcoin is revealing here is that we’re creating an enterprise layer of decentralized custodianship for Bitcoin holders all around the world where you don’t have to rely on any single company to keep your bitcoin safe.

 In a blended world of bitcoin and fiat money, people need options to store their money in comfortable ways that safely onboards them to bitcoin.
 For those that prefer to have a helping hand from enterprises, collaborative custody serves as the bridge to make that happen while preventing the shortcomings that stem from centralized custodians.